owntone/owntone-server/docs/install.md

 # Default-Start:     2 3 4 5
 # Default-Stop:      0 1 6
 # Short-Description: DAAP/DACP (iTunes) server, support for AirPlay and Spotify
-# Description:       forked-daapd is an iTunes-compatible media server for
+# Description:       OwnTone is an iTunes-compatible media server for sharing
-#                    sharing your media library over the local network with DAAP
+#                    your media library over the local network with DAAP/DACP
 #                    clients like iTunes.
 Like iTunes, it can be controlled by
 #                    Apple Remote (and compatibles) and stream music directly to
 #                    AirPlay devices.
 It also supports streaming to RSP clients